Visiting 11 Best Attractions in Darwin

 Returning to the port, we saw the city skyline at night, which also made a great impression on us…

-I think it was the best day so far in our trip and Darwin Harbour Sunset Cruise will be our favorite among best attractions in Darwin (not counting Mindil Market)
+I think it was the best day so far in our trip and Darwin Harbour Sunset Cruise will be our favourite among the best attractions in Darwin (not counting Mindil Market)

-After today, I’m ready to move to Darwin.
+After this day, I’m ready to move to Darwin.